 As men age, testosterone production decreases, leading to erectile dysfunction.
 Erections are clearly androgen-dependent, so when hCG is administered it will promote hormonal balance, specifically the testosterone level that increases libido.

 Many hCG products are being marketed nowadays claiming incredible results.
 However, the Food and Drug Administration (FDA) is advising consumers to steer clear of these “homeopathic” human chorionic gonadotropin.
 There are also no hCG products approved over the counter sales.
-Homeopathic hCG is one of the most accessible forms but typically does not contain the powerful hormone so there is no effect at all.
-Pure hCG requires that you obtain a prescription from your doctor who will go over your current health issues.
+Homeopathic hCG is one of the most accessible forms but does not contain the powerful hormone so there is no effect at all.
+Real hCG requires that you obtain a prescription from a doctor who will go over your current health issues.

-At The HCG Institute, we only offer prescription grade hCG along with your testosterone replacement therapy to prevent or restore shrunken testicles.
-You will get medical support throughout the course by doctors and patient care coordinators who are familiar with hCG therapy for low T. You can start the process by completing the HRT Medical Intake form on our Start Now page, under Step 2.
+At The HCG Institute, we only offer prescription grade hCG along with your testosterone replacement therapy to how to prevent testicular shrinkage on testosterone or restore if you already have testicular atrophy.
+You will get medical support throughout therapy by doctors, nurses, nurse practitioners, and patient care coordinators who are familiar with hCG therapy for low T. You can start the process by completing the HRT Medical Intake form on our Start Now page, under Step 2.